Insurance Claims Definition and Help with Your Claim

 - Prepare for Forced Evacuation: When forced to evacuate your home due to a disaster the first concern for every family is to make sure everyone is safe.
 Worrying about property damage is second but it is important to think about how you will file your insurance claim if you don't have access to your home.

 - Hire a reputable contractor for your insurance claim: When it comes time to file your homeowner's insurance claim, it is important to find a fair and reputable contractor.
-Unfortunately, there are contractors that prey on people’s fears and anxiety of what has just happened.
+Unfortunately, there are contractors that prey on people’s fears and anxiety about what has just happened.
 While many of these people are honest and reputable, some are not.

 - Condo and co-op owners require special kinds of insurance: If you own a condo or co-op, make sure you understand the various types of coverages and how they apply to you in a claim.